tranquilit/WAPT-Documentation/source/security/enable-check-certificate.rst

 .. hint::

-   This method is the easiest when using a self-signed certificate
+   This method is the easiest when using a self-signed certificate.

-For this, you need to launch the following commands in the Windows :program:`cmd.exe` shell (with elevated privileges if UAC is active).
+For this, you need to launch the following commands in the Windows :program:`cmd.exe` shell (with elevated privileges if :abbr:`UAC (User Account Control)` is active).

 If you already have a Windows :program:`cmd.exe` shell open, close it and open a new shell so to take into account